nwheels-io/NWheels/README.md

 - Application problem domains can inherit and adapt from pre-existing _building blocks_, contributed by experts in corresponding domains.
 - Concrete technology stacks are pluggable through adapter modules.
 Technology adapter modules are contributed by experts in corresponding technologies.
 - C# declarative models are projected onto concrete technology stack at runtime or during deployment.
 At that moment, the models are translated into technology-specific code by technology-specific code generators.

-## Getting Involved

-Community is a vital part of the NWheels project.
-We aim to build a friendly and welcoming contribution ecosystem around our project.

-NWheels would benefit from contributions in many different areas:
-- technology stack expertise
-- business domain expertise
-- infrastructure and DevOps
-- general quality software development